Prospective Students

 Graduates of the UMB School of Medicine Genetic Counseling program are eligible to take a national certification examination through the American Board of Genetic Counseling, a national accreditation agency.
 The University of Maryland School of Medicine Master’s in Genetic Counseling program satisfies the educational requirements for graduates to apply for the ABGC exam.

-The UMB School of Medicine has not made a determination that the MGC program curriculum meets the educational requirements for licensure or certification in any state.
+The UMB School of Medicine MGC Program has been determined sufficient to satisfy the state of Maryland professional licensing or certification educational requirements.
+The UMB School of Medicine has not made a determination as to the sufficiency of its program to professional licensing or certification requirements of any other state or jurisdiction.
 Each licensing authority sets and enforces its own professional licensing standards.
-Every student should inquire directly to the licensing authority in the jurisdiction where the student plans to seek licensure in order to determine if there are mandatory requirements to be licensed or certified to practice.
+Every student should inquire directly to the licensing authority in the jurisdiction where the student plans to seek licensure in order to determine the mandatory requirements to be licensed to practice.
 See American Board of Genetic Counseling for more information.

 In-State and International Applicants